Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 # Social media

  ## Dedicated servers
 - [Game Boy Camera Club Discord](https://disboard.org/fr/server/568464159050694666) (about 1k+ users), a server for Game Boy Camera enthusiasts to share photos, tips and tricks, as well as Game Boy Camera projects and mods.
-Public Discord servers are cesspools packed with mentally ill people and  overwhelmed (or worst, accomplice) moderators, up to you to dive in.
+Public Discord servers are cesspools packed with mentally ill people and  overwhelmed (or worst, accomplice) moderators, up to you to dive in...
 - [Game Boy Camera Club Telegram](https://t.me/gameboycamera) (about 100+ users), the Gameboy Camera lair for Hackers and Enthusiasts.

  ## Interesting articles/sites